-Adding or dropping a course is official only after the student has completed add/drop changes online, or submitted an Add/Drop Card to the Records Office, and has paid the required fee(s) to the Cashier's Office.
-A fee is charged each time a student adds or drops classes in person.
+Adding or dropping a course is official only after students have completed add/drop changes online, or submitted an Add/Drop Card to the Records Office and have paid the required fee(s) to the Cashier's Office.
+A fee is charged each time students add or drop classes in person.
 The fee is charged for each transaction.
 A transaction may involve adding or dropping more than one class.
-Additional tuition and fees, if applicable, will also be charged at the time a student adds a class or classes.
+If applicable, additional tuition and fees, , will also be charged when students add a class or classes.
 There is no fee for adding or dropping courses online.